Sofitch/mern-proj/notes.md

 - Install NodeJS from nodejs.org

-- Create new folders for Frontend and Backend, and create a **server** js file in the backend folder (which will be the entry for the backend app)
+- Create a new folder for Backend, and create a **server** js file in the backend folder (which will be the entry for the backend app)

 - Create a package.json file inside the backend, where we will keep track of dependencies and register our custom scripts.
 This is done by running ````npm init```.